The-Z-Labs/bof-launcher/README.md

 ## Documenting your BOFs

 We have also introduced a way for documenting BOFs with a simple yaml syntax within BOF's source code file.
 To document a BOF one can prefix each line containing the documentation with `///` at the top of BOF's source code file.
 By defualt during building the library with `zig build`, documentation from each BOF file will be concatenated to one common file `BOF-collection.yaml`.
 This file is ready to be used by our [cli4bofs tool](https://github.com/The-Z-Labs/cli4bofs).
-The yaml syntax for BOF documenting is shown below and an example of a BOF with complete documentation can be seen [here](https://github.com/The-Z-Labs/bof-launcher/blob/main/bofs/src/udpScanner.zig).
+The yaml syntax for BOF documenting is shown below.
+An example of a BOF with complete documentation can be seen [here](https://github.com/The-Z-Labs/bof-launcher/blob/main/bofs/src/udpScanner.zig) and [here](https://github.com/The-Z-Labs/bof-launcher/blob/main/bofs/src/kmodLoader.zig) (for an example of BOF that exports API).

 ```
 name: BOFname